miquelbeltran/flutter_material_showcase/README.md

 );
 ```

-3. Play with the different parameters in `ThemeData` and see how it looks like.
+Then play with the different parameters in `ThemeData` and see how it looks like.

 ## Contributing